RaeAnnG/Hawaii_Airbnb/README.md

 We received help from the following
 * Instructor - Rufel Estrada
 * TA - Manuel Eduardo Sotelo Cervantes
-* Tutors - Simon Rennocks and Geronimo Perez
+* Tutors - Geronimo Perez and Kelli Kennedy